ivelasq/pipedream/content/blog/targets-walkthrough.md

 ## See it in action

-Check out Will Landeau's R/Pharma 2020 example in this [RStudio Cloud project](https://rstudio.cloud/project/3342415).
+Check out Will Landau's R/Pharma 2020 example in this [RStudio Cloud project](https://rstudio.cloud/project/3342415).
 The original repo is here: https://github.com/wlandau/rpharma2020.

 Load the library: